HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

     ```

 !!! note
-    Enabling contentReporting runs the **enable-content-reporting** config engine task in the background. **enable-content-reporting** can also be manually executed by logging in to the core pod.
+    Enabling contentReporting runs the **enable-content-reporting** config engine task in the background.
+The **enable-content-reporting** config engine task can also be manually executed.
+For more information on how to run manual Core configuration tasks, please refer to [Running DX Core configuration tasks](https://opensource.hcltechsw.com/digital-experience/CF212/deployment/manage/container_configuration/run_core_config_engine/).

 ## Disabling Content Reporting for on-premise deployment